Here are a few answers to some of the questions I get asked often. If you have any additional questions, please ask! I'm happy to answer them.

 That was very philosophical.
 Do you have any other words of wisdom for writers?

 Just to keep at it.
 Writers always feel like they suck and their work isn't good enough.
 Stop listening to that inner voice that wants to shoot you down, and just get the words down.
+I believe in you!

 I wrote a book.
 Will you read it and tell me if it's any good?